XSEDE/Container_Tutorial/exercise1.md

 # Overview

-We're going to take one one of the dockerfiles you've already seen, build the docker image, convert it to Singularity, and run a job using the Slurm job scheduler.
+We're going to take one one of the Dockerfiles you've already seen, build the docker image, convert it to Singularity, and run a job using the Slurm job scheduler.

-We will also walk through the workflow needed to authenticate to and use a remote container registry - this will be basically the same as what's used on DockerHub and Singularity-Hub (or the Sylabs cloud repository, but we'll be using a Jetstream-local instance of the Singularity Registry (the software underlying S-Hub).
+We will also walk through the workflow needed to authenticate to and use a remote container registry - this will be basically the same as what's used on DockerHub and Singularity-Hub.
+It is also similar to the Sylabs cloud repository, but we'll be using a Jetstream-local instance of the Singularity Registry (the software underlying S-Hub).

 ## The Infrastructure